felipebetts/felipebetts/README.md

 I'm a programmer constantly on the making!
 Always learning new tech.

-- ⚡ Working as a Front-end Developer;
+- ⚡ Working as a Software Developer;
 - 📫 You can reach me on [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/felipe-betts/)](https://www.linkedin.com/in/felipe-betts/)
 - 😄 You can check my portfolio website [here](https://felipebetts.com.br/ "here").